 With Reposit, the landlord is always in control and there is no cooling-off period, negating the risk of landlords being left uncovered if the tenant changes their mind.

 At the end of any tenancy, you will be able to raise a claim via our platform.
 If there are fair end-of-tenancy charges, tenants are expected to reimburse landlords through the platform.
 If they default on a fair payment, our insurer will pay the claim amount directly to you.

 You will never have to deal with the insurer.

 How do I know tenants won’t dispute every claim raised against them?

 Tenants are always within their right to either accept or dispute a claim.
-However, in order to discourage tenants rejecting valid claims, they are reminded that an additional £120 charge will be added in the event that the dispute is found wholly in favour of the landlord.
+However, in order to discourage tenants rejecting valid claims, they are required to pay a refundable fee of £60.
+This charge will be refunded in the case that their dispute is upheld in full or in part by the independent adjudicator.

 And finally, a question about tenant fees…